 Guitar nuts may be interested to notice that the Hummingbird was the primary square-shouldered Dreadnought made by Gibson, giving it that particular flat top to the body and side of the neck.

 Like the unique Hummingbird guitars, this one has a solid Sitka Spruce top which is good to see right here and signifies that, unlike the Les Paul, Epiphone is at least making an attempt to make an honest sounding musical instrument moderately than simply mere eye candy.
 It is fabricated from two pieces for the top, back, and sides.

-Additionally, just like the originals the back and sides are fabricated from mahogany, however in this case laminate mahogany that Epiphone has chosen to decorate up as one thing particular calling it ‘select’.
+Additionally, just like the originals the back and sides are fabricated from mahogany, however, in this case, laminate mahogany that Epiphone has chosen to decorate up as one thing in particular calling it ‘select’.
 Select laminate.
 Nonetheless, it is good to see that solid top though.

 - Neck profile: Slim taper C